-17.1.2 Personal leave is:

-- 17.1.2.1 paid leave (sick leave) taken by an employee because of a personal illness, or injury, of the employee; or - 17.1.2.2 paid or unpaid leave (carer's leave) taken by an employee to provide care or support to a member of the employee's immediate family, friend, neighbour or a member of the employee's household, who requires care or support because of: - (1) a personal illness, or injury, of the member; or - (2) an unexpected emergency affecting the member and where no other person is available to provide such support.
+- 15.1.1 An employee is entitled to 15 days paid personal leave during each year of employment, subject to the following conditions: - 15.1.1.1 the Council shall be satisfied that the sickness is such that it justifies the time off; and - 15.1.1.2 that the illness or injury does not arise from engaging in other employment. - 15.1.2 Personal leave is: - 15.1.2.1 paid leave (sick leave) taken by an employee because of a personal illness, or injury, of the employee; - 15.1.2.2 paid or unpaid leave (carer's leave) taken by an employee to provide care or support to a member of the employee's immediate family, friend, neighbour or a member of the employee's household, who requires care or support because of: - (1) a personal illness, or injury, of the member; or - (2) an unexpected emergency affecting the member and where no other person is available to provide such support.